tracer-monrepos/SSFAcomparisonPaper/README.md

 See the section [Contributions](#contributions) for details on [CONDUCT.md](/CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md).

-# How to run in your browser or download and run locally
+# How to download and run locally

 This research compendium has been developed using the statistical programming languages R and Python.
 To work with the compendium, you